-Principal Component Analysis (optional)
+Principal Component Analysis

-- Review from CSC311: linear autoencoders with squared error loss are equivalent to Principal Component Analysis (PCA). - Two equivalent formulations: - Find the subspace that minimizes the reconstruction error. - Find the subspace that maximizes the projected variance. - The optimal subspace is spanned by the dominant eigenvectors of the empirical covariance matrix.
+- Linear autoencoders with squared error loss are equivalent to Principal Component Analysis (PCA).
+Two equivalent - formulations: - Find the subspace that minimizes the reconstruction error. - Find the subspace that maximizes the projected variance. - The optimal subspace is spanned by the dominant eigenvectors of the empirical covariance matrix.